Last Updated: 12/11/2013*

 It was her first day on the job at a government office in Fort Meade, Md. – the unlikely start to a high-tech career that would eventually turn Havermann into an elite cyber warrior, part of the United States’ defensive line against hackers and other threats.

-Her rise shows that anyone with an interest in technology and a willingness to learn can build a career in cybersecurity, said Havermann, 43, now an engineering manager for Raytheon.
-In October she shared her story with students at Cal Poly Pomona and urged them to aim for a cybersecurity career.
+Her rise shows that anyone with an interest in technology and a willingness to learn can build a career in cybersecurity, said Havermann, now an engineering manager for Raytheon.
+When she visits college campuses and meets with students, she urges them to aim for a cybersecurity career.

 Engineering manager Jennifer Havermann followed an unusual career path that landed her in the field of Cybersecurity